waxdred/GitSpeak/README.md

 GitSpeak supports a number of command-line flag options that allow you to customize its behavior.
 Below are the available flags and their descriptions:

+- `stage`: Commit all files together or one by one (default: true) Example usage: ./GitSpeak -stage=false
+- `semantic`: List of custom semantic commit terms separated by commas (default:
+ "feat,fix,docs,style,refactor,perf,test,ci,chore,revert")
+Example usage: ./GitSpeak -semantic "custom_term,another_term"
-- `max_length`: Sets the maximum size of each generated answer.
-This controls the length of the commit messages that GitSpeak generates.
-The default value is 40.
-Example usage: GitSpeak -answer_size=50
+- `max_length`: The maximum size of each generated answer (default: 60) Example usage: ./GitSpeak -max_length=80
-- `answer`: Specifies the number of answers (commit messages) to generate.
-This allows you to control how many different commit message suggestions GitSpeak will offer you to choose from.
-The default value is 4.
-Example usage: GitSpeak -answer=3
+- `answer`: The number of answers to generate (default: 4) Example usage: ./GitSpeak -answer=3
-- `semantic`: Allows specifying a custom list of semantic commit terms separated by commas.
-This lets you tailor the semantic categories to your project's needs, enhancing the structure and clarity of your commit history.
-The default terms are feat, fix, docs, style, refactor, perf, test, ci, chore, revert.
+- `Ollama`: Enable or disable Ollama-based commit message generation (default: true) Example usage: ./GitSpeak -Ollama=false
+- `model`: Select the OpenAI model to use for commit message generation (default: "gpt-3.5").
+Available models include "gpt-2", "gpt-3", and "gpt-3.5"
+Example usage: ./GitSpeak -model gpt-3
+- `OllamaUrl`: Specify the URL of the Ollama model to use for commit message generation (default: https://api.openai.com/v1/models/gpt-3-5).
+Example usage: ./GitSpeak -OllamaUrl https://api.openai.com/v1/models/gpt-2
+- `OllaApiKey`: Specify the API key to use for Ollama-based commit message generation.
+Example usage: ./GitSpeak -OllaApiKey "your_ollaki_api_key_here"

 These flags provide you with flexibility in how GitSpeak generates commit messages, allowing you to tailor the output to your specific needs or preferences.